Fifth Regional Seminar on Social Development

 Comments:

-- Diego Spottorno, Technical Advisor of the Department of Cooperation with Andean Countries, Spanish Agency for International Development Cooperation (AECID)
+• Diego Spottorno, Technical Advisor for the Andean and Southern Cone Countries Unit, Spanish Agency for International Development Cooperation (AECID)

 DAY 2 Keynote Address: “Emerging Issues in Inclusive Social Development Policies: A Life-Cycle Perspective from Childhood and Demographic Transitions”